-Particular organizations such as religious or charitable entities also don’t have the obligation to pay taxes — hence, the tax-exempt status — due to their non-profit nature.
+Particular organizations such as religious or charitable entities don’t have the obligation to pay taxes — hence, the tax-exempt status.

-Gifts affiliated with certain businesses, meanwhile, are subjected to tax.
+Meanwhile, gifts affiliated with certain businesses, are subjected to federal income tax.
 However, a gift worth less than $16,000 (applicable for the year 2022) is exempt from income tax.
 For example, tuition or medical expenses that are paid for by someone else are tax-exempt.

 How does tax-exempt income work?

 The rules and regulations that define the tax-exempt income may vary in each country.
-Taxpayers must understand local and federal tax codes to see which tax exemptions can apply.
+Taxpayers must understand local, federal, and state taxes and their respective tax codes to see which tax exemptions can apply.

 In most cases, taxable income must be stated in your income tax return and is liable to tax.
-Meanwhile, non-taxable income is a type of income that may be reported in your income tax return but is not subject to tax.
+Meanwhile, nontaxable income is a type of income that may be reported in your income tax return but does not require the payee to pay tax.